WORLD THINKING DAY

 The history of the Girl Scouts dates all the way back to 1912.
-This is when Juliette Gordon Low met Sir Robert Baden-Powell, the founder of Boy Scouts.
-She met him and England and upon going back to her home in Georgia, knew she had to start a similar organization for girls.
+This is when Juliette Gordon Low met the founder of Boy Scouts, Sir Robert Baden-Powell in England.
+Upon Low’s return to her Georgia home, she knew she had to start a similar organization for girls.
 That same year, she gathered 18 girls together and told them all she had learned about this new outdoor and educational youth program.
 At the time, “Daisy” as many affectionately called her, was 51 years old and nearly deaf.

 The first small troop of Girl Scouts was culturally and ethnically diverse.
 This was a big deal, considering women were not even allowed to vote.
 These girls participated in basketball, hiking, and camping.
 More importantly, the girls lent a helping hand to those in need.
 They also worked together to improve the world around them.
 Since its small beginnings, Girl Scouts numbers have flourished in over 100 countries.
 There are currently 2.6 million Girl Scouts and more than 50 million alumni.

 Today, Girl Scouts focus on four areas that form the foundation of their leadership experience.
 These areas include Science, Technology, Engineering and Math (STEM), Outdoors, Life Skills, and Entrepreneurship.
 It’s under the area of entrepreneurship Girl Scouts sell their famous cookies!

 HOW TO OBSERVE #WorldThinkingDay